 TOTAL: $328.65 + Shipping (if you’re getting everything new)

 Here’s the code.
+It’s a bit silly in parts — in particular realize I define each sensor individually and refer to them one by one instead of throwing them into an array.
 The parts for the SD card may have to change a little depending on what shield and Arduino you use.
-Because I used a Mega here, I had to do a bit of a work around to get the SD shield to work without modifying it, so it could probably be simplified a bit further.
+Because I used a Mega here, I had to do a bit of a work around to get the SD shield to work without modifying it, so it could probably be simplified further.